For potential supervisors, please visit our website: www.unbc.ca/health-sciences

 Applicants must have completed an undergraduate course in statistics or biostatistics.
 In addition to courses taught in departments of Mathematics or Statistics, courses that are included in social sciences programs such as psychology or sociology, and in the curricula of undergraduate health professions, meet this requirement.

-An undergraduate course in research methodology.
+Applicants must have completed an undergraduate course in research methodology.
 Appropriate courses include those found in social science undergraduate programs, and in the curricula of undergraduate health professions.

-Six courses (18 credit hours) at the graduate level, a Health Research Seminar Series (1 credit),and a thesis (12 credit hours) are required.
+Six courses (18 credit hours) at the graduate level, a Health Research Seminar Series (1 credit), and a thesis (12 credit hours) are required.